whitefusionhq/ellisflutes_site/src/_world_flutes/quena.md

 The traditional quena designs are often difficult to play in the second octave, requiring a very powerful embouchure, and having a tendency to be slightly flat at the top of the scale.
 The design of my new wooden quenas addresses these issues by introducing a taper into the bore to achieve a higher level of optimization.

 By tapering the bore, both the intonation and the response of the flute are dramatically improved, and easier access to the second octave is achieved.
-So they have the classic quena sound with the added advantage of balanced tuning and smoother response.
+So they have the classic quena sound with the added advantage of slightly improved tuning and smoother response.

 Sound sample coming soon!